jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Time stays long enough for anyone who will use it.
+The important thing is this: to be able at any moment to sacrifice what we are for what we could become.
-- Leonardo da Vinci
+- Charles Du Bos

-Updated on: [7/8/2023]
+Updated on: [7/9/2023]
 <!-- #quoteEnd -->
 </pre>